GustavoHenriqueSchmitz/Bootstrap-Website/README.md

 # Bootstrap-Website
-A website made with bootstrap, when i studied it.
+A very simple website made with bootstrap, when i studied it.